paymentcardtools/smartcard-reader/README.md

   - content of Tag 9F4D - LogEntry
 ```
 ## initiate application processing
-the script checks the PDOL passed as a parameter and depending on its content constructs the GPO (Get Processing Options) command.
+the script checks the PDOL and depending on its content constructs the GPO (Get Processing Options) command.
 If PDOL is empty, the GPO generated without parameters.
-When PDOL contains a list of objects to be used in GPO, the script builds the parameter string using the pre-defined list of objects in the TERMCONFIG dictionary.
+When PDOL is not empty, the script builds the parameter string using the pre-defined list of objects in the TERMCONFIG dictionary.
 ```
 def InitiateApplicationProcessing(pdol)
 returns